Enzovo/Shell-base-Tic-Tac-Toe/README.md

 ### My project is named "concurrent Tic-Tac-Toe games with interruption"

-    It's an online Tic-Tac-Toe multiplayer game server.
+    It's an online Tic-Tac-Toe multiplayer game server with C language. select(), socket(), etc. methods in C standard library are applied.
 It will use the command line to start, move and win the game.
 There are several parts in the instructions, which followed a specific protocol.

     Protocols:
     • PLAY name